School Direct Teacher Training

 How to Apply

-Applications open in October 2018 via UCAS.
-Further information about the application process can be found on their website: http://www.ucas.com/how-it-all-works/teacher-training
+Applications are made via UCAS.
+Further information about the application process can be found on their website: https://www.ucas.com/teaching-in-the-uk

 Please note that when applying you are not applying to work at a specific school, your individual training experience will lead to you being deployed in the schools which the Alliance feels will offer you the best possible opportunities to complete your training successfully.

 We are looking for individuals who can demonstrate potential and show strong commitment.
-In order to apply for a place on School Direct with us from September 2018, applicants must have:
+In order to apply for a place on School Direct with us, you must have:

 All places offered are contingent on successful applicants also meeting the ‘suitability’ (DBS) and ‘fitness to teach’ (mental and physical health) requirements.